-An LGU is a city or watershed district which has administrative responsibility over the land and administers the Wetland Conservation Act (WCA) under Minnesota Rules Chapter 8420.
+An LGU is a city or watershed district which has administrative responsibility over the land and administers Minnesota Wetland Regulations.
 The City’s wetland protection requirements are outlined in City Code Section 11.51.
 If you are applying for a wetland determination or wetland delineation, the City's Wetland Review Application [PDF] must be completed and submitted for review.

 The Metropolitan Mosquito Control District (MMCD) provides a variety of services including spraying or treating for mosquitoes, conducting surveys for mosquito population areas, monitoring of deer tick populations, public education regarding Lyme and other tick-borne diseases, and public education, with emphasis on ways to reduce risk of mosquito and tick-borne diseases.